lamnguyenkhoa/ChessOhio/README.md

 # Chess in Ohio

-Chess but every x turn a new rule is added.
+Chess but every 5 turn a new rule is added.
 Chaos ensured.

 ## Download links